 Students are expected to complete an Application to HB-REX by January 31, 2018.
 Students may apply to a maximum of three (3) specific projects.

 HB-REX projects are listed below by category (some projects may appear under two categories).
 To view the full description of the project or to submit an application, click on the project title (we recommend opening a new tab or window when browsing projects).
-Applications for summer 2018 are now open.
+Applications for summer 2018 have closed.